-The skiing area on the Schnalstal Valley Glacier offers 35 kilometres of prepared slopes and pure ski fun for winter sports enthusiasts and families, all year round.
-18 different slopes of varying degrees of difficulty, 1 snow park for freeriders and snowboarders, a tobogganing hill and 2 Nordic ski tracks make the ski region a special experience.
-Those who come to ski will certainly get their money’s worth – no overcrowded slopes, no waiting for lifts and no mass tourism.
+The skiing area on the Schnalstal Valley Glacier offers 42 kilometres of prepared slopes and pure ski fun for winter sports enthusiasts and families, all year round.
+18 different slopes of varying degrees of difficulty, a tobogganing hill and 2 Nordic ski tracks make the ski region a special experience.
+Those who come to ski will certainly get their money's worth – no overcrowded slopes, no waiting for lifts and no mass tourism.
 Just this guarantee: there will be snow.
-That’s the reason Marcel Hirscher and his elite competitive skiers train on the Schnalstal Valley Glacier.
-The cable var whisks you up to 3,212 metres, where you can enjoy a unique panorama view over the Alps.
+That's the reason Marcel Hirscher and his elite competitive skiers train on the Schnalstal Valley Glacier.
+The cable car whisks you up to 3,212 metres, where you can enjoy a unique panorama view over the Alps.
 The Schnalstal Valley Glacier is a true gem.
 The views are incomparable in South Tyrol and skiers love the abundance of sunshine.
 The numerous rustic mountain huts and inns invite one to warm up, have a bite to eat and enjoy the ambience.

-The new Lazaun lift cuts riding times significantly and offers a comfortable ascent in the gondolas.
+The new Lazaun cable car cuts riding times significantly and offers a comfortable ascent in the gondolas.

-You found more information lifts and prices here.
+You'll find more information about lifts and prices here.

 There is a practise slope in the valley especially for beginners and children.
 The “magic carpet” brings the little ones up the hill on which they can practise their first turns on skis.
 Oh, and there’s a tepee and an exciting snow cave waiting to be discovered ...